Tech Duel

 Question 1 of 5

-Common questions about Cursor vs JavaScript
+Common questions about TypeScript vs JavaScript

 Is TypeScript just JavaScript with types, or is it something fundamentally different?